CodyEthanJordan/CodyEthanJordan.github.io/_posts/2020-10-04-threeColorHats.md

 Lets say in this variant the evil wizard uses his scrying orb to listen in on your plan, and can use this information in order to choose the distribution of hats.

 > A mad wizard captures 10 people and presents to them a challenge.
-Each will lined up facing forwards so that they can only see the people in front of them, and each will be given either a red or a blue hat.
+Each will be lined up facing forwards so that they can only see the people in front of them, and each will be given either a red or a blue hat.
 This means they can see the colors of the hats of everyone farther down the line, but not their own or anyone behind them.
 Then starting at the back of the line each must guess the color of their hat else be slain.
 The 10 prisoners will have time to agree upon a plan beforehand, however the wizard is listening in and will know this plan as well.
 Given that the wizard can choose the distribution of the hats the day of the challenge what is strategy that maximizes how many escape on average?
 How does this affect the person at the front of the line, and are there any alternative plans which counter the wizard's advantage?

 So in general if they use the same plan as before the 9 prisoners at the end of the line still have the same 100% chance to guess correctly, however the first prisoner is dead.
 Because the wizard knows what scheme (deterministic computable function) he is going to use to make his guess, the wizard can simply choose the opposite color and guarantee his demise.
 In general whatever function the prisoners agree on will need to be deterministic because they won't have any way to communicate during the test and will need a solid plan in order to do better the chance.